legendarynacar/msi-ge60_0nd-linux-fan-solution/README.md

 ## Conclusion

 I am happy to have silence.
 Thanks for both RWEverythink and NBFC.

+I think it is possible to make a batch and/or bash script to apply the patch each startup of your system, since NBFC is also available for windows & linux and has command line support.
+Tho imo it may bring security problems cuz you need to run `sudo` several times.
+You may change the owner so only root can edit the script but still, I prefer to run it manually.
+Everone has their choices :)

 I *WISH* all computer manufacturers design their products to support fully Linux in near future...